Zolianul/GameOfLife2/README.md

 ### Classes and their Responsibilities:

 1. **Message**:
-    - Contains fields for content, header (with recipient or type information), and a timeout.
+    - Contains fields for content, header (with recipient or topic information).
     - Contains methods to get and set these fields.

 2. **QueueMessage extends Message**: